FemiObadimu/Mart/README.md

-# Getting Started with Create React App
+# A COMPLETE BACKEND AND FRONTEND E-COMMERCE UI APP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## REACT, REACT JS, JAVASCRIPT , CSS

 In the project directory, you can run: